jxxcarlson/blockParser/README.md

 a `Tree.Zipper Block`, where the latter holds the tree that is being built up.
-New blocks, which are obtained by `Block.get` are always added as a child of a node in the right-most subtree, which we shall call the *spine* of the tree.
+New blocks, which are obtained by `Block.get` are always added as a child of a node in the right-most subtree.
+We shall call the *spine* of the tree.
 The spine is a connected tree where each node has at most one child.
 The stack is